-On behalf of Hastings Law Firm P.C. posted in Doctor Errors on Monday, August 17, 2015.
+On behalf of Hastings Law Firm P.C. posted in Law Firm for Doctor Error in Texas on Monday, August 17, 2015.

 Moving on after losing a loved one is never easy, especially when it is believed that the death resulted from negligent care by physicians.
 Medical practitioners nationwide, including in Texas, must provide care to an acceptable standard.
 Considering their many years at medical schools, they are typically expected to recognize the severity of medical conditions.
 A woman in another state recently filed a lawsuit against two physicians, alleging doctor negligence.

 According to court documents, the plaintiff claims that, after undergoing a colonoscopy, her sister went to a medical center’s emergency department because she started hemorrhaging.
 She asserts her sister suffered abdominal pain, nausea and vomiting, along with hypotension and lethargy.
 One of the defendant physicians evaluated the severity of what the plaintiff claims to have been internal bleeding.